30 of the best things to do this winter

 Perched on one of the highest points in Montville, Flame Hill Vineyard is the perfect place to kick back with a vino (or two) and dig into a local cheese platter while you soak in the views over the estate’s vines.

-19. Go farm to fork with Creative Tours
+Go farm to fork with a food tour

 Creative Tours